A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 4. The HeART of Laser-Focused Coaching: A Revolutionary Approach to Masterful Coaching – Marion Franklin

-This is 294 pages of tools, strategies, and coaching techniques for creating powerful questions.
+This book contains tools, strategies, and coaching techniques for creating powerful questions.

 Franklin also shares 25 themes that underlie every coaching situation.